 My work combines elements of sound art, visual art and performance and is characterised by the building and playing of sound-producing mechanical sculptures.
 A deep-felt concern over environmental degradation feeds into my practice prompting me to explore approaches to both sculpture and sound generation which are low on energy consumption, favour simplicity over complexity and make use of discarded, everyday, found and foraged objects.
-Human-powered mechanical movements, manually produced interpretations of electronic sounds and self-built musical instruments are recurring elements within my work.
+Human-powered mechanical movements and self-built musical instruments are employed to create an audio palette inspired by electronic sounds.
 Traditional acoustic instruments (or their parts) are also often incorporated.
 Available materials and function dictate the form of my pieces and they evolve as I design, build and modify.

 I studied graphic design in the mid-nineties and have since engaged in a wide variety of creative activities.
 These have included graphic design, illustration, animation, sculpture, installation, wood carving, painting murals, curating exhibitions, software and sample based music production and building automata.
 Each of these disciplines and techniques have contributed towards my current artistic practice.